HubSpot/vex/docs/api/3-Advanced.md

 ### DOM Structure

-When opening a dialog, vex appends the following HTML to `appendLocation` (which defaults to `body`).
+When opening an instance, vex appends the following HTML to `appendLocation` (which defaults to `body`).

 ```html
 <div class="vex">